Five groups that classify all living things

 Despite what many think, the penguin is not only found in arctics, one species of penguin lives as far north as the Galapagos Islands.

-Generally the penguin is around 1m tall, but one species, known as the fairy penguin, that only 40m high!
+Generally the penguin is around 1m tall, but there is one species known as the little penguin that is only 40cm high!
 The penguins stay together in large colonies with anywhere up to 50,000 penguins in the group.

 The penguin spends 75% of its time in the water hunting for food.
 It is thought that the Antarctic penguins eat krill and squid where the penguins in warmer climates tend to eat fish.